42-Short/shortinette/rust/subjects/03/README.md

 ```

 You might have noticed that implementing the `Record` trait is *very* repetitive.
-As a bonus (a
-bonus to the bonus if you will), you can create an `impl_record!` macro to implement it in a single
+As a bonus (a bonus to the bonus, if you will), you can create an `impl_record!` macro to implement it in a single line:
-line:

 ```rust
 struct MyType {